iseria203056/P_Gameing/README.md

 ShowStockPrice.py is a web scraping application

-decitionTree.ipynb is uses for analysis the relation with training and testSet
+decitionTree.ipynb is uses for analysis the effect cause to the size of training and testSet